Code: DEC15 for 15% off all regularly priced items until 1.1.25!

 What About Hot Sauces?

-Hot sauces follows the same process as peppers when using the Scoville Scale.
+Hot sauces follow the same process as peppers when using the Scoville Scale.

-They’re rated based on how many dilutions are necessary to get rid of any trace of heat.
+They’re rated based on how many dilutions are necessary to eliminate any trace of heat.

 One of the most well-known hot sauces is Tabasco.